Table of Contents

 Intent SEO can boost search traffic revenue by 700%.
 How much revenue are you missing out on?

 What are pillar pages?

-Pillar pages are long-form content hubs where users can find all of the related web pages about a subject on any given site.
-From these pieces of content, a user can get a detailed overview of a broad topic, complete with links to pages on subtopics where they can learn more.
+Pillar pages are long-form content hubs where users can find all related web pages about a subject on any given site.
+From these pieces of content, a user can get a detailed overview of a broad topic, complete with links to pages on subtopics to learn more.

 After visiting a pillar page, users should have a better understanding of the topic and know where to go next for more information.

 Topic clusters are centered around the content on their corresponding pillar pages.
 Say you run a food blog that has five pillar pages:

 - Cooking for Kids

 - Grocery Shopping

 Each of these five pillar pages would then have hyperlinks to cluster content.
 For example, the “Meal Prep” page might link to blog posts like:

 “10 Easy Lunches for the Office” or “2021 Meal Prep Container Buying Guide.”